 CCTV Cameras for Your Home or Business

 Choosing Analog System vs a Digital System: Analog cameras are less expensive but they require recording.
 Before viewing on playback devices like computers and monitors.
 So you need a monitor plugged into your computer.
 And connected via USB cable in order to use them with this type!
 A third downside would be that there’s no way to remotely access these cameras.
-Meaning you can’t check on them from a location other than at the site of installation.
-Choosing an analog system over a digital one is for people who want their security systems offline.
+This means you can’t check on them from a location other than at the site of installation.
+Choosing an analogue system over a digital one is for people who want their security systems offline.
 Due to increased hacking risk or privacy concerns; it offers lower cost but reduced quality footage.